colts70/-Why-owning-a-DFH-Semantic-Stack-is-as-close-to-owning-the-network-as-possible-and-why-SEO-benefits-/README.md

 ## License / Disclaimer

-This repository describes an open, public protocol concept.
+This repository documents an open, public protocol concept.
-It is **not affiliated** with any search engine, AI provider, or third party.
+It is not affiliated with any search engine, AI provider, or third party.

-Publishing a DFH stack expresses **intent and provenance**, not authority or truth.
+Publishing a DFH stack expresses **intent** and **provenance**.
-Interpretation, safety enforcement, ranking, and output behavior are determined by co
+Interpretation, ranking, and safety decisions remain the responsibility of consumin